Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Numerical Experiments

 \section{Numerical Experiments}

 For our numerical experiments, we consider a series of finite-sum minimization problems.
-We evaluate the performance of \cref{alg:first-order_newtonMR} in comparison with several other second-order methods, namely Newton-CG \cite{royer2020newton} and its sub-sampled variant \cite{yao2023inexact}, Steihaug's trust-region method \cite{conn2000trust, nocedal2006numerical} and its corresponding sub-sampled algorithms \cite{xu2020newton,yao2021inexact,yao2023inexact}, as well as L-BFGS \cite{nocedal2006numerical}.
-We approximate the Hessian by means of sub-sampling, e.g. 5\% or 10\% of the total samples.
+We evaluate the performance of \cref{alg:NewtonMR} in comparison with several other second order methods, namely Newton-CG \cite{royer2020newton} and its sub-sampled variant \cite{yao2023inexact}, Steihaug's trust-region method \cite{conn2000trust, nocedal2006numerical} and its corresponding sub-sampled algorithms \cite{xu2020newton,yao2021inexact}, as well as L-BFGS \cite{nocedal2006numerical}.
+We approximate the Hessian by means of sub-sampling, that is we form $\inH$ using $1\%$, $5\%$, and $10\%$ of the total samples.
 For each experiment, the performance is depicted in two plots, namely the graph of $f(\f{x})$ with respect to the number of iterations as well as a corresponding plot based on the number of function oracle calls.
-For instance, the amount of work required for computing the gradient can be considered as equivelent to two oracle calls, i.e., one forward and one backward propagation, and a Hessian-vector product operation can be obtained through a work equivalent to four oracle calls (see \cite{liu2021convergence,roosta2022newton} for more details).
+For instance, the amount of work required for computing the gradient can be considered as equivalent to two oracle calls, i.e., one forward and one backward propagation, and a Hessian-vector product operation can be obtained through a work equivalent to four oracle calls (see \cite{liu2021convergence,roosta2022newton} for more details).
+Our implementations are matrix-free in that we do not store the (inexact) Hessian and rely on Hessian-vector operations to perform the iterations of MINRES and CG.
+The code for the following experiments can be found in \url{https://github.com/alexlim1993/NumOpt}.

-\subsubsection{Implementation details}
+\subsection{Implementation details}